 So can UTIs actually cause infertility?
 Well, yes and no. In western society, we love black and white systems of cause and effect, but the real answers are usually gray.
 In most cases, the reasons why a couple can’t conceive are multifaceted—and in my experience, recurrent UTIs are a common piece of the infertility puzzle.

-A Urinary Tract Infection (UTI) is essentially just an infection that happens in your urinary tract, bladder, and/or kidneys.
-They cause painful and uncomfortable symptoms like lower back pain, a burning feeling while urinating, dark or cloudy urine, inability to completely empty the bladder, and can you to feel tired, shaky, and flat out yucky.
+A Urinary Tract Infection (UTI) is essentially an infection that happens in your urinary tract, bladder, and/or kidneys.
+They cause painful and uncomfortable symptoms like lower back pain, a burning feeling while urinating, dark cloudy urine, inability to completely empty the bladder, and can make you feel tired, shaky, and flat out yucky.

 Unfortunately the most common treatment for a UTI is antibiotics—which, for someone who suffers from them regularly, can significantly exacerbate the problem.